-Former Pro Bowl defensive end Greg Hardy continues to make a successful transition from the gridiron to the Octagon.
+Former Pro Bowl defensive end Greg Hardy made a big statement during his successful transition from the gridiron to the Octagon.

-Hardy defeated Ryan Chester in 14.53 seconds at Legacy Fighting Alliance 33 in Dallas on Friday night to extend his MMA record to 3-0.
+Hardy defeated Ryan Chester in 14.53 seconds at Legacy Fighting Alliance 33 in Dallas to extend his MMA record to 3-0.

 Here’s the fight in its entirety: